daviddonna/minform/README.rst

 Let's talk about data size.

 Say you have a fleet of devices with cell modems that report to a web server.
-Here's an example of a data packet you might :
+Here's an example of a data packet struct you might use:

 .. code-block:: c